antopolskiy/antopolskiy.github.io/content/post/gpt3_1.md

 <p>Is this a strategy game?
 Yes or No: {{<gpt-comp>}} Yes{{</gpt-comp>}}
 {{</gpt>}}

-***Fine-tuning*** refers to modifying the underlying network using a labelled dataset *before prompting*.
-It allows to turn the general-purpose completion engine into a very specific model.
-I will not get into detail of how this works, since I am not going to be using this.
-It requires labelled data, and it is more expensive, if you want to do it with GPT-3.
+***Fine-tuning*** refers to modifying the underlying network using a labelled dataset *before prompting for completion*.
+It allows turning a general-purpose network, such as GPT-3, into a very specific model.
+I won't go into this, it requires labelled data, and it is more expensive if you want to do it with GPT-3.
 You can read more about GPT-3 fine-tuning [here](https://beta.openai.com/docs/guides/fine-tuning).

 ## Limitations of text completion

-What we were discussing before was end-of-text completion.
-This is when prompt comes before the completion.
+What I was showing before was end-of-text completion.
+This is when the completion comes after the prompt.
 However, it doesn't have to be like that.
-Theoretically, we could ask the language model to fill a specific gap in the text.
-In principle, this task is not different from end-of-text completion.
+Theoretically, we could ask a language model like GPT-3 to fill a specific gap in the text.
+It seems that this is not so different from end-of-text completion.

-However, it adds complexity and needs to be used with care.
-For example, should the filling depend on text before it, or it can also look ahead?
+However, it does add complexity and needs to be used with care.
+For example, should the filling depend on the text before it, or it can also look ahead?
 What if you have multiple gaps, do they influence each other?
-If so, what will be the order of the filling?
+If so, what should be the order of the filling?

-Anyway, for now gap filling is in Beta mode in GPT-3, and I will not be using it here.
+Anyway, for now, the "Insert mode" in GPT-3 is in Beta mode, and I will not be using it here.
 If you want to read more about it, [let me know](mailto:s.antopolsky@gmail.com).

-## Naive approach
+## A naive approach to zero-shot classification

-Consider the examples from Zero-shot section above.
+Consider the examples from the [Zero-shot section above](#zero-shot-few-shot-and-fine-tuning).
 We can see how GPT-3 can helps us do classification.
-However, it seems cumbersome to make requests for each of the sample, and for each caterogy.
+However, it seems cumbersome to make requests for each of the samples, and each of the categories.
 Are there better ways?

 ### Multiple examples